 |We are committed to ensuring that your rights and choices are respected and supported.
 This means we will consult with you on your priorities and needs and that your choices will be at the centre of what we do.|

-Our approach is transparent, accountable and open to review
+Our approach is transparent, independent and accountable

 |We are committed to a redress process that supports independent decision-making and oversight of what we do.
 This means that decisions about redress will be made in collaboration with independent experts on our Panel, and the relevant detail for any decisions will be communicated to you.|